2015–16 Serbian Cup

 The 2015–16 Serbian Cup season is the tenth season of the Serbian national football tournament.

-The competition started on 2 September 2015.
+The competition started on 2 September 2015 and concluded with the final on 11 May 2016.

-The winner of the competition qualified for the 2016–17 UEFA Europa League.
+Partizan, the winner of the competition, qualified for the 2016–17 UEFA Europa League.

 Calendar

 Preliminary round

 A preliminary round was held in order to reduce the number of teams competing in the next round to 32.
 It consisted of 5 single-legged ties, with a penalty shoot-out as the decider if the score was tied after 90 minutes.
 This round featured the bottom 5 teams from the 2014–15 Serbian First League, as well as 5 regional cup winners.
 The draw contained seeded and unseeded teams.
 The bottom 5 teams from the 2014–15 Serbian First League (Sloboda Užice, Moravac Mrštane, Jedinstvo Užice, Sloga Kraljevo and Mačva Šabac) were set as unseeded teams, with the 5 regional cup winners (Zemun, Loznica, Jedinstvo Paraćin, ČSK Čelarevo and Mokra Gora) being set as seeded teams.
 The draw was held on 24 August 2015, and was conducted with the idea of minimizing expenses for the participating clubs.
 The matches were played on 2 September 2015.
 In total, around 4150 spectators attended the games (avg.
 830 per game).